youssefreg/Feature_Selection/README.md

 *Step 2: Study of Each Attack using CICIDS2017 Dataset.*

-*Step 3:Study of Each Attack using CICIDS2017 Dataset with Augmented Dataset by CSE-CIC-IDS2018 and CIC-DDoS2019 databases.*
+*Step 3:Study of Each Attack using CICIDS2017 Dataset with Augmented Dataset by CSE-CIC-IDS2018 and HTTP databases.*